 What does hyaluronic acid do in the body?

-Hyaluronic acid carries out several important tasks in the body as a whole.
+Hyaluronic acid performs several important tasks throughout the body.
 The largest organ – the skin – remains intact and firm thanks to hyaluronic acid.
-Thus the skin can carry out one of the most important jobs it has: protecting us against external factors.
+This, in turn, allows the skin to fulfil one of its most important tasks, namely to defend itself against external influences.
 Together with collagen and elastin, hyaluronic acid also gives the skin a youthful appearance.
-But it can do more: in the eyeball, just 2 percent of hyaluronic acid ensures that the 98 percent of water remains where it is and the internal pressure of the eye is maintained.
-In the joints, it works as a lubricant, reducing friction and absorbing impacts.
-It also stimulates regeneration of body cells.
+But it can do even more: in the eyeball, just 2 percent hyaluronic acid ensures that 98 percent of water remains in place and that intraocular pressure is maintained.
+In the joints, it acts as a lubricant, thus reducing friction and absorbing shocks.
+It also stimulates the regeneration of the body’s cells.

 The older a person gets, the less hyaluronic acid their body produces.
-This is a completely normal development.
-But there is quite often a premature deficiency of hyaluronic acid.
-This is caused by free radicals that trigger oxidative stress in too large a number.
-Among other things, they destroy the hyaluronic acid molecules.
-This causes wrinkles to form more quickly.
-As collagen also reduces, the skin slackens and loses its natural elasticity.
-Moreover, those affected often suffer from dry eyes and painful joints.
+This is a completely natural development.
+However, it is not uncommon for an early deficiency of hyaluronic acid to occur.
+This is caused by free radicals, which trigger oxidative stress in too large numbers.
+They then destroy, among other things, the molecules of hyaluronic acid.
+This leads to wrinkles forming more quickly.
+Because collagen production is also reduced, the skin slackens and loses its natural elasticity.
+Furthermore, those affected often suffer from dry eyes and aching joints.

-If the body is no longer producing sufficient hyaluronic acid, you can provide a supply from outside.
-Treat your skin with hyaluronan creams, for example – and the ideal complement is body care products containing collagen.
-It is also advisable to take nutritional supplements to ensure that the substance reaches the inside of the body, too.
-At #INNERBEAUTY, for example, you will find capsules and shakes that contain hyaluronic acid.
+If the body no longer produces enough hyaluronic acid, you can supply it from the outside.
+For example, care for your skin with hyaluronic acid creams – collagen-containing care products are a good supplement.
+It is also recommended to take food supplements containing hyaluronic acid.
+At #INNERBEAUTY, for example, you can find capsules and drinks with hyaluronic acid to drink.

-If oxidative stress is causing your hyaluronic acid deficiency, it’s best to supply your body with plenty of antioxidants.
-These are present in various foods, such as spinach, tomatoes, nuts, blueberries and apples.
-Through nutritional supplements, you can easily obtain additional sources of antioxidants – selenium, for example, L-cysteine and Q10.
+If oxidative stress triggers your hyaluronic acid deficiency, it’s best to provide your body with plenty of antioxidants.
+They are found in various foods such as spinach, tomatoes, nuts, blueberries and apples.
+You can easily get other valuable antioxidants – such as selenium, L-cysteine or Q10 – through dietary supplements.